 Spat from the Glaswegian scene with driving guitars and caustic punk sensibilities at their core, The Dunts have rapidly become one of Scotland’s hottest exports.
 Demanding attention with their incomparable ‘council-punk’ branded sound, the quartet are set to take the world by storm.

 Boasting vicious yet intelligently energetic anthems, The Dunts recorded both their debut EP ‘Not Working Is Class’ and highly-anticipated follow up ‘Self Proclaimed Council Punk’ with producers Chris Marshall (Gerry Cinnamon, Rascalton, The Van-T’s) and Johnny Madden (of Baby Strange).

-‘Dimitri’, a stand-out track from the EP, gained ardent radio support from BBC Radio Scotland’s Vic Galloway, Radio X’s John Kennedy and BBC Radio 1’s Huw Stephens - who crowned the single ‘Pick Of The Week’ upon release.
-Follow up single ‘Birds and The Beez’, and the most recent release, ‘Witch Hunt’ also gained Huw Stephens’ coveted accolade, and received plays on global tastemaker stations such as Los Angeles’ KROQ and Germany’s FluxFM.
+Of their debut release, stand-out track ‘Dimitri’, gained ardent radio support from BBC Radio Scotland’s Vic Galloway, Radio X’s John Kennedy and BBC Radio 1’s Huw Stephens - who crowned the single ‘Pick Of The Week’.
+Upon unleashing ‘Self Proclaimed Council Punk’, lead track ‘Birds and The Beez’, and subsequent single, ‘Witch Hunt’ also gained Stephens’ coveted accolade, and received plays on global tastemaker stations like Los Angeles’ KROQ and famed US college radio stations.

-United by an undeniable ferocity and charming tongue-in-cheek sensibilities, The Dunts are Rab Smith, David McFarlane, Colin McGachy and Kyle McGhee.
-Their sophomore EP ‘Self Proclaimed Council Punk’ is set to be released in late September.
+United by an undeniable ferocity and tongue-in-cheek sensibilities, The Dunts are Rab Smith, David McFarlane, Colin McGachy and Kyle McGhee.